Department of Communication Studies

 Passino, Morgan Lee, Lecturer, Communication Studies, M.A., Texas State University

-Paz, Mark A, Asst Professor of Instruction, Communication Studies, M.A., Texas State University
+Paz, Mark A, Regents' Teacher and Assistant Professor of Instruction, Communication Studies, M.A., Texas State University

-Pokharel, Manusheela, Assistant Professor, Communication Studies, Ph.D., University of Utah
+Pokharel, Manusheela, Associate Professor, Communication Studies, Ph.D., University of Utah

 Saldivar Hodgson, Maria Nicolasa, Asst Professor of Practice, Communication Studies, Ph.D., Our Lady of the Lake University